Faculty Innovations in Diversity and Academic Excellence Grant

 The majority of the committee are faculty members.
 Reviewers independently critique each proposal according to the criteria below and provide comments regarding the major strengths and weaknesses of each proposal.
 Final decisions on funding are made and announced by the Vice Provost for Office of Institutional Diversity and Inclusion in consultation with the Provost and Vice Provost for Academic Affairs.

 Program Guidance and Administrative Support is provided by Office of Institutional Diversity and Inclusion.
-Contact Jamie Bergeron, Manager of Diversity and Inclusion at firstname.lastname@example.org or email@example.com with questions.
+Contact Audrey Grace, Assistant Director of Diversity & Inclusion at firstname.lastname@example.org or email@example.com with questions.